-Study shows naloxone kits cost-effective in preventing overdose deathsJanuary 2nd, 2013 by Melinda Young, Eileen Shields in Medications /
+Study shows naloxone kits cost-effective in preventing overdose deathsJanuary 2, 2013 by Melinda Young, Eileen Shields in Medicine & Health / Medications

 (Medical Xpress)—Giving heroin users kits with the overdose antidote naloxone is a cost-effective way to prevent overdose deaths and save lives, according to a study released this week in The Annals of Internal Medicine.